loonghao/3dsmax-FumeFx-Lookdev/readme.md

 3dsmax-FumeFx-Lookdev
 ======================
-This tool is can help VFX artists to easy to make RGB light for render in 3dsmax.
+This tool is can help VFX artists to easy to make RGB light rig for render in 3dsmax.

 <p align="center">